JThyroff/miraklconnector/README.md

 2. Generate the Mirakl Api Credentials.
 Copy template.apikey.json, rename it to apikey.json and add your credentials.

+3. Copy template.invoicefooter.json, rename it to invoicefooter.json and fill in your shop address.

-3. Run Composer install to resolve dependencies.
+4. Run Composer install to resolve dependencies.

-4. Install module in Prestashop Back Office.
+5. Install module in Prestashop Back Office.